Eric-Carlton/angular-name-that-song/README.md

         }
     }
     ```
-5. Run `npm start` to build the angular applicaton and start the server
+5. Run `npm run build && npm start` to build the angular applicaton and start the server
 6. The application can be accessed at http://localhost:3000

 ## Usage